guanghwang/vim-stata/README.md

 ```
 Plug 'guanghwang/vim-stata', { 'branch': 'linux', 'for': 'stata'}  "stata exec
 ```

 to `.vimrc`

-For `swaywm` user, try the sway branch, it is hard-coded to app_id termite and workspace 5.
+For `swaywm` user, try the sway branch, it identify editor window by the focused app_id and focused workspace.
 Feel free to modify the code.

 ```
 Plug 'guanghwang/vim-stata', { 'branch': 'sway', 'for': 'stata'}  "stata exec